rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 #### Enable clustering

-As mentioned earlier, Open MPI facilitates communication between nodes via SSH, therefore, you need to enable key-based logins for SSH.
+Open MPI facilitates communication between nodes by using SSH, so you need to enable key-based logins for SSH.

 To do this, run the following commands: